-Located in the San Francisco Bay area, Los Gatos, Ca, is a town of 33,529.
+Located in the San Francisco Bay area, Los Gatos, CA, is a town of 33,529 people.
 The city was first established during the mid-1860s when a flour mill was brought to operate within its limits.
 Originally the town was named after the mill but was later changed after a Spanish land grant.

 Unlike most of California, its northern edge is well known for its hills and mountain-like terrain, and you can find no other place that showcases that terrain than Castle Rock State Park.
 Sometimes the best way to start a vacation is to have a moment of peace and quiet before you make your way into the chaos.

 This park is surrounded by hills and trails that make it all the better if you are into exercising and hiking.
 It’s easy to get lost in the park’s beauty with the wide assortment of flowers common for that area or large trees that tower over you.